 - Don’t fall for window dressing.
 You should be adding that in the power additions, not them.
 Often those bits at the end, from coconut or fish oil to seaweed and various herbs, may either be of lesser quality than you might have hoped or used in such tiny amounts that not including them yourself is probably a bad idea.

 - Be wary of online chat.
 All is not what it seems in social media land.
 Many popular raw feeding advice forums are administrated by people loyal to or working for a company, not that they tell you.
 Instead, they just slate the opposition.
-Get to know your own suppliers, who are they, what’s their ethos, call out and talk to them.
+Get to know your own suppliers, who are they, what’s their ethos, have they any awards, call out and talk to them.
 Make up your own mind.

 Paleo Ridge ticks all these boxes but where Paleo Ridge comes into its own is their use of outdoor meat only and organic where they can source.